metin/ProAngularJS-Repo/README.md

 041-controller-inheritance-solved: This example illustrates how to fix the odd behavior of 040- where you have a parent controller with two child controllers that extend from it.
 The odd behavior consists in that if you type in a child textfield, and then click on the Reverse button the dataValues for the top level and other child controller are changed, but not the one that you have changed.

+Top Level Controller's:
+    .
+If you type in the text field all three data values are changed .
+Reverse: all three data values are changed using top level controller behavior .
+Case: all three data values are changed using top level controller behavior

+Child Controller #1's:
+    .
+If you type in the text field all three data values are changed .
+Reverse: all three data values are changed using top level controller behavior .
+Case: all three data values are changed using child controller #1 behavior

+When you click on Child Controller #2's:
+    .
+If you type in the text field all three data values are changed .
+Reverse: all three data values are changed using top level controller behavior .
+Case: all three data values are changed using child controller #2 behavior .
+Shift: all three data values are changed using child controller #2 behavior